MTBT-27/probabilistic-essr-forecasting/README.md

 The actual dataset used in the paper (HEMS data from 39 households in Kitakyushu City) contains private information and **cannot be made publicly available** due to privacy restrictions and non-disclosure agreements.

 Therefore, this repository provides **mock data (dummy data)** in the `data/` directory to demonstrate the functionality of the code.
-* The structure (column names, data types) is identical to the original data.
+* The structure (column names, data types) is identical to the original cleaned data.
 * The values are randomly generated and do not reflect actual household behaviors.
 * Please verify the code logic using this sample data.